 Improved Muscle Function

 Fatigue sets in when we become dehydrated – this includes body and mental fatigue.
-Drinking plenty of fluid will eliminate this type of fatigue and keep the brain mentally crisp.
+Drinking plenty of fluid will eliminate this type of fatigue and keep the brain mentally crisp leading to better health.

 Younger looking skin